Good Ole Boys Bass Club Constitution and By-Laws

 Section 2: Nominations

 The nomination of candidates for Club Offices shall come from the Club membership at large and shall be recorded with the Club Election Committee no later than September 1st.
 The Club Election Committee shall have the responsibility to contact each nominee prior to placing their name on the ballot.

 Section 3: Voting Methodology

-The Club Election Committee shall prepare and email a ballot to each member in good standing of the Club fourteen (14) days prior to the Club Classic.
-The Election will be held at the Club Classic on Sunday of the two day event.
-Members unable to attend the Club Classic may vote by email no later than five(5) days prior to the election .
+The Club Election Committee shall prepare and email a ballot to each member in good standing of the Club fourteen (14) days prior to the Early Bird Tournament.
+Members will vote by email no later than five(5) days prior to the election .
 This email must be sent to the Election Committee**.
-All email votes will be printed out and presented by the Election Committee at the time of the meeting vote and added to the tally at that time.
+All email votes will be tallied by the Election Committee and results announced at the Early Bird Tournament.
 If there is only one nominee, the Secretary of the Club will cast one vote for that individual to certify the election.
 No other voting is required.
-Where there is more than one candidate, each member will be given a ballot at the Club Classic and the Election Committee will conduct a vote.
 Election to office will be determined by a simple majority.
 Ties will be broken by one re-vote of the members present at the meeting and if still tied, by a coin toss to be conducted by the Election Committee.